-When Theresa May first took to the lectern as Prime Minister in 2016, she made an impassioned pitch to the centre ground, outlining her goals of “fighting against the burning injustice[s]” in society, and creating “a country that works, not for the privileged few, but for every one of us,” as well as tackling Brexit.
+When Theresa May first took to the lectern as Prime Minister in 2016, she made an impassioned pitch to the centre ground, outlining her goals of “fighting against the burning injustice[s]” of society, and creating “a country that works, not for the privileged few, but for every one of us,” as well as tackling Brexit.
 Her legacy says otherwise; not only has Theresa May’s premiership had disastrous effects domestically, the key issue that plagued her time in office has yet to be delivered, and her handling of it will go down as one of the most substantial failures in the history of politics.

 A sharp spike in London’s knife crime, the rise of racial profiling in our police, more than 120,000 children on the streets as of 2019, twelve-hour waits for A&E, the legacy of the “hostile environment” policy, the disgraceful windrush scandal, the embarrassing handling of Grenfell; these are just some of the atrocities overseen by Mrs. May during her time in office.
 The only praiseworthy policy I know of from the last three years is the reduction of the use of disposable plastics, not exactly a significant achievement, but I’m sure it made some Green voters happy.
 If there’s one issue that has dogged Theresa May’s tenure as Prime Minister, however, it’s

-Compromise was the intended keynote of May’s short time in office (she will have narrowly surpassed Gordon Brown by the time she departs in June), and while mediator is a virtuous role to take up – especially in modern Britain: polarised almost to the point of being ungovernable – May has only inflamed tensions.
-Whoever replaces May will face a analogous challenge in widespread hostility and resentment towards the establishment, but without the parliamentary numbers to do anything about it.
+Compromise was the intended keynote of May’s short time in office (she will have narrowly surpassed Gordon Brown by the time she officially departs in June), and while mediator is a virtuous role to take up, especially in modern Britain: polarised almost to the point of being ungovernable, May has only inflamed tensions.
+Whoever replaces May will face a analogous challenge in widespread hostility and resentment towards the political establishment, but without the parliamentary numbers to do anything about it.
 A general election would be necessary, inner-party pressure aside, but the rise of the Brexit Party coupled with a patience-spent public would ensure a Labour victory (if not a majority), sealing May’s successor’s legacy as worse amongst party members than her’s.
 Something’s going to give soon, and I think in the long run, Theresa May will be thankful she wasn’t in office to oversee the political cataclysm on the horizon.

 In summary, I truly believe that while Theresa May’s legacy is irreparably tarnished, the ripples created by her premiership will beset politics for generations, making her one of the most consequential Prime Ministers this country has ever had.